meio-v/meio-v/README.md

-Hi, I'm Meio!
+# Hi, I'm Meio!

 🌱 I’m currently learning Kubernetes
-🔭 I’m currently working on a major API with @Trunkrs
+🔭 I’m currently working on a major backend API with [@Trunkrs](https://github.com/Trunkrs)
+💬 Ask me about clean code and domain-driven development (without being dogmatic!)
 <!--
 **meio-v/meio-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.